 The investigators encouraged parents to have their babies tested for peanut allergy.
 If the test came back negative, they suggested that the child could eat peanut-containing food regularly.
 They hoped this might even keep some youngsters from developing peanut allergies.

-New Data Show a Dramatic Decline in Peanut Allergy:
+New Data Show a Dramatic Decline in Peanut Allergy

 After the publication of that landmark study, pediatricians changed their guidelines.
 Instead of counseling avoidance, they started recommending that babies between four and six months be given small amounts of peanut butter or other appropriate peanut foods.

 This strategy seems to be working.
 A new analysis of medical records found that an infant’s risk of developing peanut allergy dropped by 35 percent from 2014 before the guidelines to post-guidelines (2017-2019)(Pediatrics, Oct.
 20, 2025).
-Currently, about 0.45 percent of children under 3 develop peanut allergies and 0.93 percent develop any food allergy.
+Currently, about 0.45 percent of all children under 3 develop peanut allergies and 0.93 percent develop any food allergy.
 That is down from 1.46 percent pre-guideline change.
-Although the numbers seem small, the change is very significant.
-Being able to avoid this type of potentially life-threatening reaction is a real advantage for young children and their families.
+That may not sound like much, but it is statistically significant and represents a 43 percent reduction in relative risk.

 Citations

-• Platts-Mills TAE, "The allergy epidemics: 1870-2010."
+- Platts-Mills TAE, "The allergy epidemics: 1870-2010."
 Journal of Allergy and Clinical Immunology, July 2015.
 DOI: 10.1016/j.jaci.2015.03.048

-• Gabryszewski SJ et al, "Guidelines for early food introduction and patterns of food allergy."
+- Gabryszewski SJ et al, "Guidelines for early food introduction and patterns of food allergy."
 Pediatrics, Oct.
 20, 2025.
 DOI: 10.1542/peds.2024-070516